 5. Opportunities to reflect along the Belair Returned and Services League (RSL) Walk

 In 1922, a plantation of 700 Japanese cherry trees was planted in Belair National Park to be an ongoing living memorial to World War I soldiers.
 Later, in 1962, the memorial was extended with an avenue of sequoias that were planted to commemorate Australian and American forces that served in WWII and Korea.

 Today, the Belair RSL Walk passes through the remnant cherry plantation and follows a boardwalk and path through native bushland where you are sure to spot plenty of koalas and maybe even a bandicoot.
 The walk ends at the dramatic avenue of tall sequoias.

 Watch the video below to explore what was once one of the most important WWI memorials in Australia.
 The remaining trees are a reminder of the past and those they honour.

 6. War Service Land Settlement Scheme in The Riverland

 Today the Riverland is a thriving food production area, but it owes much of its success to our Diggers.

 Following the First and Second World Wars, the SA Government introduced the War Service Land Settlement Scheme, making large areas of land available to those who served to help their repatriation and meet demands for more food production.

 These schemes initially opened up land at Cobdogla, Waikerie, Berri, Cadell, Chaffey and near Renmark for agriculture.
 Following World War II, this expanded to include the Loxton Irrigation Area and a greater area at Chaffey.

 The hard work and lessons learnt by Anzacs in settling these areas, and the irrigated agriculture that developed, have shaped much of the Riverland as we know it today.

 7. South Australia’s own Gallipoli Beach

-Although it has a similar appearance to Anzac Cove, it’s not the reason why its known as Gallipoli Beach.
+Although it has a similar appearance to Anzac Cove, that’s not the reason why it’s known as Gallipoli Beach.
 In 1981, the beach was transformed into Anzac Cove and featured in the critically acclaimed ‘Gallipoli’ movie.